Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Case study: Oil extraction in Alaska (Periglacial)
-Part of Alaska is located within the arctic circle, at 66.5^o^N.
+Part of Alaska is located within the Arctic Circle, at 66.5^o^N.
 However, since 1968, vast amounts of oil reserves have been found offshore and within Alaska itself, including inside the **ANWR** (Arctic National Wildlife Refuge) and, more specifically, **Area 1002** within it.
 An estimated 12 billion barrels of oil is located in this area alone, with half of it (~6bn) being available to extract using currently available techniques.

 For the United States, this would provide a key resource for energy security, while at the same time reducing dependence on foreign, potentially malicious, entities, which may limit their supply, such as Russia.
 This weakness has been seen in Europe, with Russia's invasion of Ukraine, so now more than ever the US sees this as essential.